CarmenChenEpi/566-prjoject/docs/index.md

 \#Methods (include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration)

-Data of COVID-19 cases and vaccinations was acquired from California Health & Human Services Agency and US Center for Disease Control and Prevention, respectively.
+Data of COVID-19 cases and vaccination rates were acquired from California Health & Human Services Agency and US Center for Disease Control and Prevention, respectively.
 Data

 ``` r
 cases <- read.csv("Cases.csv")